BeaMarchesi/word_formation_AG/README.md

 ## Limitations & future work

 This is a first-stage resource.
 Known limitations include residual POS-tagging errors, limited suffix coverage (~5% of entries), sense-extraction issues for homographs and lemmas without a direct LSJ match, and inconsistencies inherited from the source XML files.
-Planned future work includes systematic manual validation, expanded suffix coverage, and conversion into Linked Open Data (e.g., via OntoLex-Lemon) for interoperability with resources such as UDer, MorphyNet, and LiLa.
+Planned future work includes systematic manual validation, expanded suffix coverage, and conversion into Linked Open Data for interoperability with resources such as UDer, MorphyNet, and LiLa.
 See Section 5–6 of the paper for details.

 ## How to cite